 - Actions seeking to enjoin individuals and entities that violate anti-discrimination laws through the unlawful denial of equal housing, access, education, employment opportunities or other civil rights laws as a result of discrimination on account of race, religion, gender, national origin and disability.

 A key component of the affirmative civil enforcement efforts of the Civil Division is the pursuit of recovery under the federal False Claims Act.
-The Civil Division frequently works with Inspectors General of many agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.
+The Civil Division works with federal and state law enforcement agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.

-- Settlement in the amount of $18 million to resolve allegations under the False Claims Act resulting from a diabetic supply company’s improper solicitation of Medicare beneficiaries and improper billings of Medicare for diabetic testing supplies and other products.
+- Settlement in the amount of $160 million to resolve allegations under the False Claims Act resulting from a mail-order diabetic supply company paying kickbacks to Medicare beneficiaries by providing them “free” or “no cost” glucometers and by routinely waiving, or not collecting, their copayments for these meters and other diabetic testing supplies. https://www.justice.gov/usao-mdtn/pr/mail-order-diabetic-testing-supplier-and-its-parent-company-agree-pay-160-million

 The Civil Division defends the interests of the United States and its agencies in a wide array of civil suits brought against the federal government or its employees.
 Defensive cases handled by the Civil Division include actions seeking monetary damages or other relief for personal injury, medical malpractice and employment discrimination.
 The Civil Division also handles actions for injunctive relief, which challenge a federal agency’s compliance with federal law, suits challenging agency action under the Administrative Procedure Act (APA), suits seeking the release of records under the Freedom of Information Act (FOIA) and Privacy Act, and the defense of government officials sued in their individual capacities.
 The Civil Division also represents the federal government in commercial litigation cases, such as bankruptcy and foreclosure matters involving the United States as a creditor or lien holder.

-The Asset Forfeiture Unit enforces both civil and criminal forfeiture statutes in all areas of criminal activity.
+The Asset Forfeiture Unit enforces both civil and criminal forfeiture statutes.
 One of the primary objectives of the Asset Forfeiture Unit is to take the profit out of crime.
 Members of the Unit seek to accomplish this goal by tracing the proceeds of criminal activity and recovering them through the forfeiture process.
 Instrumentalities of crimes are also subject to forfeiture.
-Forfeited assets are used to fund federal, state, and local law enforcement activities to the extent permitted by federal law, and, similarly, in appropriate cases, to provide full or partial restitution to victims of criminal activity.

-The Financial Litigation Unit (FLU) initiates legal proceedings and takes other necessary actions to enforce collection of all federal debts in the Middle District of Tennessee.
+The Financial Litigation Program (FLP) initiates legal proceedings and takes other necessary actions to enforce collection of all federal debts in the Middle District of Tennessee.
 These debts include criminal fines, criminal restitution orders and civil judgments filed against "judgment debtors," as well as unsecured civil debts referred from a variety of federal agencies.
-FLU also represents the United States when judgment debtors file bankruptcy proceedings in this district.
+FLP also represents the United States when judgment debtors file bankruptcy proceedings in this district.